jackmwolf/pcsstools/README.md

     #> 5 1  0.22346186  1.431919 -1.9866995  0.5214276
     #> 6 0  0.55236041 -2.282309 -0.2572408 -0.9526495

 First, we need our assumed summary statistics.
+We are careful so that the order of `means` and `covs` are the same, and that their last elements are the phenotypes of interest.

     means <- colMeans(dat)
     covs  <- cov(dat)
     n     <- nrow(dat)

-In addition, we need our weights, the first principal component vector of the phenotype covariance matrix.
+In addition, we need our weights.
+These are the the first principal component vector of the phenotype covariance matrix, and they are in the same order as the final elements of `means` and `covs`.

     SigmaY <- covs[c("y1", "y2", "y3"), c("y1", "y2", "y3")]
     phi <- eigen(SigmaY)$vectors[, 1]